CodexThe Meridian Codex

 The Prime Directive is to hold the Meridian Range, to ensure the Continuity of Sentient Life.

-Continuity here means more than survival, more than preservation of what exists.
+Continuity here means more than survival.
 It means the unbroken capacity to learn, to build, to pass forward something stronger than what was received.
+That is the Compact.
+That is the ground the Codex stands on.

 04 // Identity